 Born in rural Pennsylvania, Michelle Y. Burke earned a BA in creative writing from Loyola University Maryland, an MFA in poetry from the Ohio State University, and a PhD in English from the University of Cincinnati.
 She is the author of the poetry collection Animal Purpose, winner of the Hollis Summers Poetry Prize, and the poetry chapbook Horse Loquela, winner of the Red Mountain Review Chapbook Series Award.
 Her poetry has appeared in Poetry, Hopkins Review, Lake Effect, and other publications.
 She’s received poetry prizes from the Dorothy Sargent Rosenberg Memorial Fund, the Cultural Center of Cape Cod, and the American Literary Review, and fellowships from the MacDowell Colony, the Vermont Studio Center, and the Charles Phelps Taft Research Center.

-She teaches creative writing, literature, and expository writing at the Massachusetts Maritime Academy and lives in Massachusetts with her husband, the writer Douglas Watson, and their two children.
+She teaches creative writing, literature, and expository writing for the Massachusetts Maritime Academy and lives in New York City with her husband, the writer Douglas Watson, and their two children.

 Headshot credit: Charles Chessler Photography